1solation/how-to-become-something-youre-not/how-to-become-something-youre-not/slides.md

 # Results

 <div v-click>
-Training accuracy of 98.2% - Overfitting has occured
+Training accuracy of 98.2% - Overfitting has occurred because...
 </div>

 <div v-click>
-Overall accuracy of 70.3% across 7 classification classes - Beating dermatologists with 3-5 years of experience (1)
+Overall accuracy of 70.3% across 7 classification classes (types of skin lesion) - Beating dermatologists with 3-5 years of experience (1)
 </div>